Cryliss/go-cors/docs/misconfigurations/POSTDOMAIN_BYPASS.md

 # Post Domain Bypass

 ## Description
-Host allows requests from hostnames that has this host as a suffix.
+Host allows requests from hostnames that has the host as a suffix.

 **Severity**: High